Resource allocation with costly participation

-Another notable difference of our model and the models in \cite{byers,hinosar,ned}, is that, similar to \cite{platt}, we focus on \emph{both} risk neutral and, in particular, risk-loving players while in \cite{byers,hinosar,ned} the authors assume players are risk neutral.
+Another notable difference of our model and the models in \cite{byers,hinosar,ned} is that, similar to \cite{platt}, we focus on risk-loving players while in \cite{byers,hinosar,ned} the authors assume players are risk neutral.
 In this respect, our paper is closely related to \cite{platt}.
-But it is different from \cite{platt} in the formulation of the model such that we get a more tractable model with a \emph{unique} symmetric subgame perfect equilibrium, where in \cite{platt}, the focus is on stationary equilibria and there are multiple symmetric equilibria.
-Another difference of our work and \cite{platt} (and \cite{byers,hinosar,ned}) is that the main focus of our paper is to study the effect of having re-entry in any round of the auction in comparison to the case where re-entry is forbidden.\\
+But it is, also, different from \cite{platt}, in formulation of the model, such that we get a more tractable model with a \emph{unique} symmetric subgame perfect equilibrium, where in \cite{platt}, the focus is on stationary equilibria, and there are multiple symmetric equilibria.
+Another difference of our work and \cite{platt} (and \cite{byers,hinosar,ned}) is that the main focus of our paper is to study the effect of having re-entry in any round of the auction, in comparison to the case where re-entry is forbidden.

-We also note that, the models in \cite{hinosar,ned,platt} are also different from one another.
-For example, in \cite{hinosar} and \cite{platt} (similar to ours), whenever a player plays $\{\mbox{Bid}\} $ she pays the bidding fee, where as \cite{ned} assumes that only the submitting bidder who was chosen to be the next leader has to incur the bid cost. \\
+We further note that the models in \cite{hinosar,ned,platt} are also different from one another.
+For example, in \cite{hinosar} and \cite{platt} (similar to ours) whenever a player plays $\{\mbox{Bid}\} $ she pays the bidding fee, however, \cite{ned} assumes that only the submitting bidder, who was chosen to be the next leader, has to incur the bid cost.

 In pay-to-bid auctions each player is aware of the number of current players at each round of the game.
 We will also assume that the number of players is common knowledge.
-In \cite{byers}, the authors investigate a situation in which players are not aware of the exact number of players and they improperly estimate the number of participants.
-This assumption proves to have dramatic impact on the analysis, and in particular on the expected revenue of the seller.\\
+In \cite{byers}, the authors investigate a situation in which players are not aware of the exact number of players, and they improperly estimate the number of participants.
+This assumption proves to have dramatic impact on the analysis and, in particular, on the expected revenue of the seller.